 As you'll see in our iPhone 12 review, it offers plenty of upgrades over the iPhone 11.
-For starters, there are four iPhone 12 models, compared to three for the iPhone 11.
+For starters, the iPhone 12 line launched with four models, compared to three for the iPhone 11.
 Apple has also embraced 5G connectivity across the board, and every iPhone 12 packs an OLED screen, which is superior to LCD displays.

-The differences don't stop there: the iPhone 12 also benefits from a more durable display and a faster A14 Bionic chip that blows away Android phones, plus a powerful LiDAR sensor on the Pro variants.
-The prices for the new iPhones are fairly reasonable, too.
+The differences don't stop there: the iPhone 12 also benefits from a more durable Ceramic Shield display and a faster A14 Bionic chip that blows away Android phones, plus a powerful LiDAR sensor on the Pro variants.
+The prices for the iPhone 12 line are fairly reasonable, too.

 - iPhone 13 review: Our verdict is in

 - Check out our iPhone 13 Pro review

 - Need a cheaper option?
 Check our iPhone 11 vs. iPhone XR face-off

 Still, based on our iPhone 11 review, Apple's older phone remains a strong choice for those on a budget, thanks to price cuts.
 With the iPhone 13 now here, both the iPhone 12 and iPhone 11 have seen price drops.
 So it's a perfect time to pick up one of the older models.